 Only 1Password offers the unique travel mode feature that removes certain sensitive vaults during your travels.

-It’s worth noting, however, that Dashlane’s free version is only good for 50 passwords, so I consider it more of a “freemium” model as opposed to a “free”.
+Dashlane’s free version doesn’t offer unlimited password storage and is only good for 50 passwords, so I consider it more of a “freemium” model as opposed to a “free.”
 This is especially true since the average person has more than 100 online logins (I have more than 350!).

-1Password does, however, offer a 14-day free trial.
-While it doesn’t require a credit card to sign up, it does expire after 14 days.
+1Password does offer a 14-day free trial.
+It doesn’t require a credit card to sign up, but it does expire after 14 days.

 5. Emergency Lockout Feature | Winner: Tie